In 2014, UNICEF and partners plan for:

 - 50,000 people access to clean water for drinking, cooking and personal hygiene

 - 100,000 people are using appropriate sanitation facilities and hygiene practices in vulnerable areas

 - 10,000 children and youth access formal/non-formal education

 - 3,000 of children in vulnerable situations, including unaccompanied and separated children, have access to psychosocial support

 HIV and AIDS

-- 30,000 Liberian adolescents and young people aged 14-24 are reached through community awareness campaigns, mobile voluntary counselling and testing for HIV and referral.
+- 30,000 adolescents and young people aged 14-24 years benefit from community awareness campaigns, mobile voluntary counseling, testing and referral services for HIV

 Through the first half of 2014, UNICEF continued to integrate its humanitarian interventions in education, health, nutrition, water, sanitation and hygiene (WASH), and child protection into the regular programme in the four border counties affected by the Ivorian refugee crisis.
 This approach, combined with a reduction in the refugee population, has allowed UNICEF to make progress towards achieving some 2014 targets, in light of minimal emergency funding.
 Following the emergence of the Ebola outbreak in March, 2014, UNICEF scaled up interventions in health, WASH and communication for development (C4D), becoming a key player in the national response.
 As the outbreak spread to a second wave in late May, UNICEF expanded its activities to cover newly affected areas, and plans to continue this sustained response through the remainder of the year.